PylsaPylsa/Powershell/Push ManageEngine Patch Manager Plus Agent/README.md

 ## Instructions
 1. Place **PushAgent.ps1** in an empty directory that is on a server that is domain joined (e.g. management server or domain controller).
 2. Download [PsExec from Microsoft](https://docs.microsoft.com/en-us/sysinternals/downloads/psexec) and put **PsExec64.exe** directory used in step 1.
-3. In the same directory, create a new directory named **ManageEnginePMA** and copy your agent installed into it.
+3. In the same directory, create a new directory named **ManageEnginePMA** and copy your agent installer into it.
 4. Edit **PushAgent.ps1**:
    -  The value of **$Organisatie** has to match the first part of the installer's name (e.g for Contoso_Agent.exe use value "Contoso").
    -  The value of **$Sysvolpath** has to match the full UNC SYSVOL location of the domain you're installing to (e.g. "\\contoso.local\SYSVOL\contoso.local").
 We use SYSVOL because every server on the domain automatically has access to this share by default.